sandesh-ghoti/notes/docker_notes.md

 2. `ls -a` list all files and dir included hidden files too
 3. `ls -lh` to list all files and dir with all details in table format
 4. ```ps aux``` show all process running
+4. `top` command shows the system uptime, CPU usage, number of threads, memory usage
+4. `netstat` used to identify open ports, connections to external IP addresses, and the connection status
 5. ```touch test.txt``` to create new file
 6. ```cat path/filename.ext``` to print content from file
 7. ```pkill processName``` to kill specific process